Mid-Career Fellowships Outline Stage 2023-24 guidance notes

 Please note that academic quality and the focus on communication are the primary bases on which assessment will be made and may be judged together.

 Assessors will evaluate the proposal taking into account the following criteria as appropriate to the aims of the scheme: its originality, its relationship to, and the volume of, research already done in the field, the quality of the research proposed, the suitability of the methodology, the feasibility of the research programme, its timeliness, the communication plan and the public benefit of the intended outcomes.
 Assessors may take into account evidence of language competence where the understanding of material in a foreign language is crucial to the achievement of the research objective.
 Assessors will also evaluate the ability of the applicant to undertake the proposal, taking into account the contribution they have already made to their field, their academic age and stage of career.
 Backlogs of publication (including any reasons given by applicants) may also be taken into account in assessing the current proposal.

-Once your application has been submitted, you will not be contacted again by the British Academy until the Outline Stage decisions have been made (around late November 2022).
+Once your application has been submitted, you will not be contacted again by the British Academy until the Outline Stage decisions have been made (by late November 2023).
 You will not be required to do anything further in the Flexi-Grant system.
 You can track the progress of your application by clicking on the link to the Application Portal where a summary of your application will be displayed.
 Please note that the eligibility stage is an internal British Academy process and you do not need to do anything for this.
-Applicants will be notified of the outcome of their application by December 2022 by email to the email contact address given on their application form.
+Applicants will be notified of the outcome of their application by late November 2023 by email to the email contact address given on their application form.

 Applicants in any doubt about any aspect of their application are advised to contact the Research Funding Office at the British Academy by emailing [email protected]

 Deadline for Outline Stage applications: Wednesday 23 August 2023 (5pm, BST)